-Er guo tou means “second distillation” (literally “head of the second pot”), which indicates its level of purity.
-It is a clear, potent spirit and takes six months to produce.
-It is often flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
-Although over 60% alcohol it is also often blended with other spirits to produce a milder drink.
+Er guo tou means “second distillation” (literally “head of the second pot”), which is meant to describe its level of purity.
+It is a strong, clear spirit which takes six months to produce and is usually flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
+At over 60% alcohol it is eye-poppingly strong if taken straight.

-Er guo tou is often inexpensive, and thus particularly popular among blue-collar workers across northern and northeastern China.
-It is probably the most commonly drunk baijiu in Beijing, and is frequently associated with that city.
+Cheap and particularly popular among blue-collar workers across northern and northeastern China, is is one of the most commonly drunk baijius in Beijing and thus has a deep association with China’s capital.

 Pijiu: An Ale For All Your Ills

-Beer comes in bottles larger than what are standard in Western countries.
-With your average Budweiser weighing in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.
+Typically pilsner lagers, Chinese beer comes in bottles larger than what are standard in many Western countries.
+With your average Budweiser bottle coming in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.

 Tsingtao is the nation’s #1 fizzy export, and has a huge domestic following as well.
 Brewed in the city of its moniker, Qingdao, Shandong, it is widely available and is generally quite cheap.
-Like its distant cousin, baijiu, Chinese beer also has a plethora of brands to choose from, and most locals have their intra-city/province label.
+Like its distant cousin, baijiu, Chinese beer also has a plethora of brands to choose from, and most locals have their intra-city/province label of choice.

-In most mom & pop restaurants you’ll pay 2-5 RMB per bottle, with the price rising to 10-30 RMB at the bars and clubs.
-Shops will often sell the cheap brands for 2 RMB, but may charge you a bottle deposit (often just written on random bits of cut-up cardboard) to assure you’ll bring the bottles back to them.
-Be warned that it is not at all uncommon for the cheap brands to be fakes.
+In most mom & pop restaurants you’ll pay 5-10 RMB per bottle, with the price rising to 10-30 RMB at bars and clubs.
+Shops will often sell the cheap brands for 2-5 RMB, but may charge you a bottle deposit (often just written on random bits of cut-up cardboard) to assure you’ll bring the bottles back to them.

-Be sure that if you are asking for wine at a restaurant that they understand you want pú táo jiǔ, as baijiu is often mistranslated as “wine”.
-In most major cities you’ll be able to find a selection of imported reds (hóng pú táo jiǔ or simply hóng jiǔ) and whites (bái pú táo jiǔ).
+Wine has exploded in China in recent years.
+In most major cities you’ll be able to find a selection of red (hóng pú táo jiǔ or simply hóng jiǔ) and white (bái pú táo jiǔ) wines.